 Let’s say you find yourself in a position where you have to follow through with an eviction.
 Maybe your tenant keeps missing due dates, or they continually violate the lease agreement in different ways.
 Deciding to evict someone is a difficult decision that no one wants to necessarily make.
 If you do have to do it, make sure you do things right and hire an expert that knows the process.

 You should never threaten or otherwise intimidate the occupant.
 Shutting off the utilities or changing the locks when your renter isn’t home may seem like the quickest way to solve the problem.
 However, there is no state in the country where this practice is legal – and it’s a quick way to escalate an already-tense situation.

 The Bottom Line

 Again, no one wants to see a tenant evicted.
 That’s why it’s so crucial to make sure you find the right residents in the first place and set safeguards for yourself if you ever find yourself in a position of needing to evict a tenant.
 If you find yourself in need of tenant placement and property management assistance, Great Jones can help you through this in the best way possible: using data-driven analysis and screening to find high-quality tenants that are a good fit for your policies and preferences.
 Our placement process has resulted in a zero percent eviction rate on occupants we place.
+We have a team of experienced professionals offering property management in Austin, TX to Memphis, TN who are prepared to make the placement process fully-transparent and hassle-free.
 Get in touch today and curb your eviction worries for good.